These Vegan Gingersnap Cookies are the most delicious thin, large and chewy gingerbread cookies packed with ginger and molasse flavors.

 - In a large mixing bowl or the bowl of your stand mixer, using the paddle attachment beat plant-based butter and sugar until light, fluffy and creamy (photo 2).
 It takes about 1 minute on low-medium speed.
 You can also use a hand beater with the beating tool.

-- In a mixing bowl, whisk flour, baking soda, ginger, cinnamon, all spices, and salt until well combined.
+- In a mixing bowl, whisk flour, baking soda, ginger, cinnamon, allspice, and salt until well combined.
 Set aside.

 - In a small mixing bowl, whisk the flaxseed meal and lukewarm water (photo 3).
 Set it aside for 5 to 10 minutes until gooey.
 You will use this later in the recipe as an egg replacer.
 It gives an ultra-chewy texture to the cookies.